burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Include Search Order

-The original C specification says that the actual directory in which the compiled source file is located is used to look for a user-defined include file.
+The original C specification says that the actual directory in which the compiled source file is located is used to look for a user-defined *include file*.
 But nowadays an enumeration order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experiment.

 ## Include Files Naming